AmitKumar-AK/PowerBIPushIntegration/README.md

 # How to use Sitecore xConnect Service Plugin Codebase:
 1. To use this code base, first you have to build the solution.
-2. Deploy binaries (Sitecore.XConnect.ServicePlugins.InteractionsTracker.dll) of [Sitecore.XConnect.ServicePlugins.InteractionsTrackerCreate](/Sitecore.XConnect.ServicePlugins.Tracker/) solution into Sitecore xConnet Role
+2. Deploy binaries (Sitecore.XConnect.ServicePlugins.InteractionsTracker.dll) of [Sitecore.XConnect.ServicePlugins.InteractionsTrackerCreate](/Sitecore.XConnect.ServicePlugins.Tracker/) solution into `Sitecore xConnect Role`
 3. Deploy the required [Configuration details](/Sitecore.PowerBIIntegration/App_Config/Include/Sitecore.PowerBIIntegration/Sitecore.PowerBIIntegration.config) from `Sitecore.PowerBIIntegration solution` into `Sitecore xConnect Role` to connect with Power BI for data sync
 4. Deploy the [Sitecore xConnect ServicePlugins details](/Sitecore.XConnect.ServicePlugins.Tracker/App_Data/Config/sitecore/Collection/sc.Custom.Service.Plugins.xml) into `Sitecore xConnect Role`